Azure/data-api-builder/docs/GetStarted.md

 Ensure you have docker running, with Linux containers chosen.
 Navigate to the root folder.

-On Window you need to do this in a WSL terminal and run
+On Windows you need to do this in a WSL terminal and run

 ```bash
 docker build -t multiverse-graphql -f Dockerfile .